-Here’s a beautiful, small tree whose name escaped me until Dianne Machesney sent this picture.
+Here’s a beautiful, small tree whose name escaped me until Dianne Machesney sent me a photo.

-Pennsylvania is the northernmost edge of Fringetree's range and it’s even considered "threatened" in the state, but it's so pretty that landscape designers plant it as an ornamental.
-I'm sure that's why I've seen it in Schenley Park.
-Dianne found this one in North Park.
+At the northernmost edge of its range it’s considered Threatened in Pennsylvania, but landscapers plant it as an ornamental.
+That’s why I see it in Schenley Park and Dianne found it in North Park.

-Keep an eye out for it.
+Keep an eye out for this beautiful tree.
+This one is native — not the same as the Chinese fringetree.
 It’s worth a look.